-This Spring, Andre Karipuna contacted EJF – as the leader of the forest-dwelling Karipuna tribe, indigenous to the western Amazon – he was desperate.
+In Spring 2020, Andre Karipuna contacted EJF – as the leader of the forest-dwelling Karipuna tribe, indigenous to the western Amazon – he was desperate.
 He had found illegal logging taking place inside the protected Karipuna territory, devastating the environment and the tribe’s resources.

 Andre faces constant death threats from the loggers and land grabbers invading Karipuna territory, and Covid-19 brings both the threat of the virus and food shortages as travel restrictions limit access to food markets.
 He fears for the survival of his people.

 Andre’s story is sadly not unique.
-The indigenous people of the Amazon are under unprecedented attack by the Bolsonaro government in Brazil.
-Bolsonaro has rolled back protections for indigenous people, and signed bills allowing the prospecting of indigenous land for fossil fuels, mining, ranching and more.
+The Indigenous people of the Amazon are under unprecedented attack by the Bolsonaro government in Brazil.
+Bolsonaro has rolled back protections for Indigenous people, and signed bills allowing the prospecting of Indigenous land for fossil fuels, mining, ranching and more.
 His administration has stopped monitoring the boundaries of 10 reserves inhabited by isolated peoples – monitoring previously carried out to protect these communities from illegal loggers and miners.

-This has been described as a plan to “legalize crimes against indigenous peoples”, by replacing enforcement against crimes in indigenous lands with legalisation of those damaging acts.
-Illegal gold mining has already been linked to severe mercury poisoning among indigenous communities.
-Legalising extractive activities in indigenous lands threatens generations of people.
+This has been described as a plan to “legalize crimes against Indigenous peoples”, by replacing enforcement against crimes in Indigenous lands with legalisation of those damaging acts.
+Illegal gold mining has already been linked to severe mercury poisoning among Indigenous communities.
+Legalising extractive activities in Indigenous lands threatens generations of people.

-At any time, taking lands from indigenous people and turning a blind eye to illegal incursions would be devastating enough.
-As Covid-19 sweeps through indigenous communities, killing elders who are the ‘living libraries’ of these peoples, it is a calamity.
+At any time, taking lands from Indigenous people and turning a blind eye to illegal incursions would be devastating enough.
+As Covid-19 sweeps through Indigenous communities, killing elders who are the ‘living libraries’ of these peoples, it is a calamity.

-Brazil must reverse this attack on indigenous people and their lands and restore the federal environmental inspection agency, IBAMA, to a position where it is able to enforce environmental laws and stop illegal incursions into indigenous territories.
-Indigenous communities must be supported against Covid-19, with medical and food provision which meets the needs of indigenous communities.
+Brazil must reverse this attack on Indigenous people and their lands and restore the federal environmental inspection agency, IBAMA, to a position where it is able to enforce environmental laws and stop illegal incursions into Indigenous territories.
+Indigenous communities must be supported against Covid-19, with medical and food provision which meets the needs of Indigenous communities.